mr150/mlut-project/README.md

 - `src/sass/includes/_settings.scss` - MLUT styles settings and compilation flags

 ### Assets ###
 Images put in `src/img/` directory.
 All images from there will be minified except for those in the `src/img/assets/`.
-This directory is needed to store additional files like a parts of css sprites.
+This directory is needed to store additional files like a parts of CSS sprites.
 By default it ignored by git.

 By default, [guetzli](https://github.com/google/guetzli) with [mozjpeg](https://github.com/mozilla/mozjpeg) is used for jpg images minification.
 Guetzli consumes a lot of CPU and RAM, and also works slowly.
 If you have a weak computer or you don't want to wait, then turn it off in the `gulpfile.js`.
 By default for guetzli is set a limit on RAM consumption of 1GB.